raspibolt/raspibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

   "server": "raspibolt.local:50002:s",
   ```

-After creating opening a wallet or creating a new one, Electrum will indicate an active connection to a local server with a green dot in the bottom right corner of the screen.
+After opening a wallet or creating a new one, Electrum will indicate an active connection to a local server with a green dot in the bottom right corner of the screen.

 ![Electrum Wallet local](../../../images/electrum-wallet-local.PNG)